WitherDoggie/panejsonbuilder/README.md

 # Pane JSON Builder

 Generates JSON files for pane style blocks in Minecraft.
 Supports multiple blocks at a time.
+Does not currently generate the blockstate json ( planned ).

 # Usage